-The Scheme Actuary, the Independent Investment Consultant, Corporate Director of Enterprise and Sustainable Regeneration, Pensions Manager and the Solicitor for the Council or their nominated representatives also attend the Pension Fund Sub-committee meetings as advisers.
+The Fund Actuary, the Independent Investment Consultant, Corporate Director of Enterprise and Resources, Pensions Manager and the Head of Legal and Governance or their nominated representatives also attend the Pension Fund Sub-committee meetings as advisers.

 The Pension Fund Sub-committee meets at least quarterly.
 Additional meetings are called as appropriate and papers and minutes are publicly available on the Council's website, unless they have been considered as private business in terms of Schedule 7A to the Local Government (Scotland) Act 1973.
 Minutes of the Pension Fund Sub-committee are also presented to the Policy and Resources Committee of the Council.